Decadent Double Chocolate Almond Cookies

 Before I share the recipe, I must warn you.
 The smell coming from your oven will have you hooked (kind of like when you walk past Cookies by George at the mall).
 Take one bite and it’s all over from there.
 Kind of like my sweet potato brownie bites or double chocolate sweet potato muffins (for a gluten-free chocolate treat).

 These cookies have everything going for them.
 I won’t do them justice, but let me try to describe.
-They’re chewy on the outside combined with a fudge-like middle along with an almond-y crunch.
-Let’s just say they’re delicious!
-You may want to double the batch.
-Just saying… Enjoy!
+They’re chewy on the outside, rich and fudge-like in the center, with a satisfying almond crunch.
+Perfect for the chocolate lover!

 How to Make Double Chocolate Almond Cookies